TechnicalPursuit/TIBET/README.md

 enterprise web development -- a limited and expensive pool of enterprise-class JavaScript developers.

-Let's break that down...

-TIBET 5.0 is markup-centric.
-Your development efforts focus on creating, combining, and configuring tags.
-TIBET's tag library, and our Tag Store&trade;
+### TIBET 5.0 is markup-centric.
-ecosystem, give you access to an ever-increasing library of reusable functionality in markup form.
+Tags are the central organizing principle for functionality in TIBET.
+Just as with HTML, TIBET development focuses on creating, combining, and configuring tags.
+TIBET's tag library, and our Tag Store&trade; ecosystem, give you access to an ever-increasing library of reusable functionality in markup form.

-TIBET 5.0 is zero-reload.
+### TIBET 5.0 is zero-reload.
 TIBET's client and server are engineered to ultimately eliminate costly server restart and client reload cycles.
 With TIBET you develop live while your application is running.
 All of TIBET is hot-reload ready.

-TIBET 5.0 is full-stack.
+### TIBET 5.0 is full-stack.
 TIBET's fully-independent client and server model lets you leverage the TIBET server, your existing server components, or no server at all.
 The TIBET client is server-agnostic and can be run offline or not at all.

 Installation
 ------------